agrosner/DBFlow/usage2/Models.md

   5. `Model`/`ModelContainer`/`ForeignKeyContainer` as fields, but only as `@PrimaryKey` and/or `@ForeignKey`

 **Unsupported Types**:
-  1. `List<T>` : List columns are not supported and not generally proper for a relational database.
+  1. `List<TModel>` : List columns are not supported and not generally proper for a relational database.
 However, you can get away with a non-generic `List` column via a `TypeConverter`.
 But again, avoid this if you can.
   2. Anything that is generically typed (even with an associated `TypeConverter`), **except** `ModelContainer` and `ForeignKeyContainer` fields.
 If you need to include the field, subclass the generic object and provide a `TypeConverter`.

 ## Inherited Columns